Explorer who became the first to trek across Antarctica unassisted, solo talks of completing the journey

 Breaking News Emails

-An American endurance athlete who became the first person to cross Antarctica solo unassisted — a feat some had deemed impossible - said the 54-day trek was as much a mental challenge as a physical feat.
+An American endurance athlete who became the first person to cross Antarctica solo unassisted — a feat some had deemed impossible — said the 54-day trek was as much a mental challenge as physical.

 "I would, without a doubt, say that the mental part is harder.
 The physical part I would say is required," Colin O'Brady, 33, said in an exclusive interview with NBC News.